Holidays

 The use of beaches is free and free according to the Environmental Code.
 However, picking up sand, pebbles or shells as holiday souvenirs is a practice that weakens the coasts and is regulated by law with fines for offenders.

-the extraction of materials [...] shall be limited or prohibited where it is likely to compromise, directly or indirectly, the integrity of beaches, coastal dunes, cliffs, marshes, [...]
+Indeed, article L.321-8 of the Environmental Code specifies that “the extraction of materials [...] is limited or prohibited when they risk directly or indirectly compromising the integrity of beaches, coastal dunes, cliffs, marshes [...]”.

 The sand and the shells